Banshee1221/banshee1221.github.io/_posts/2018-06-27-cwl_pipeline_astro.md

 Overall, I think that the workshop was a success and I know that the students learnt some skills that they will hopefully carry with them throughout their scientific careers.

 I look forward to improving my own knowledge and skills with workflow standard and languages as well as teaching at more workshops in the future to spread the gospel!
+I'll also probably eventually work up the desire to continue working on the workflow by rewriting the rushed code and finishing the rest of the steps in CWL.

 It's been a while since the workshop and I may have forgotten some of the points I wanted to raise in this blog post... also it's probably not the most well-written post, but be gentle on me as I'm still getting into this blogging thing :)